Simultaneous hermaphroditism: Plants

 Most plants are simultaneous hermaphrodites with it occurring in 80% of angiosperms.
 Angiosperms reproduce by means of sexual reproduction, where the same flower possesses both gametes to produce offspring.

 Animals

 Simultaneous hermaphroditism is one of the most common sexual systems in animals.
-The majority of Cocculinoidea are simultaneous hermaphrodites and it occurs in over 67% of coral species.
+The majority of Cocculinoidea, and of earthworms, are simultaneous hermaphrodites and it occurs in over 67% of coral species.